pfSense dyndns for Namecheap doesn't work with hostnames containing "."

 Other providers would not be affected because none of the other providers require separate hostname and domain parameters except for Namecheap, so it would still be redesigning the whole page to support one provider.

-#4 Updated by Jim P over 1 year ago
+#4 Updated by Jim P about 2 years ago

 - Status changed from New to Feedback

 - % Done changed from 0 to 100